 The benefits of studying in a high ranking business school include - recognition by employers, access to the best resources and professors, a higher standard of education, and more.

 The following are the top MBA programs and business schools in Singapore, they're all officially recognized by the local government.

 The NUS MBA is one of the top ranked MBA programs in Singapore.
 They have a globally-oriented curriculum, and many opportunities for students to study internationally.

 The program is offered at NUS Business School, and it's available in 6 different double degree formats, they are as follows - 1) NUS-Peking University Double Degree MBA, 2) NUS-HEC Paris Double Degree MBA, 3) S3 Asia MBA, 4) Double Degree with Lee Kuan Yew School of Public Policy, 5) NUS PhD-MBA, and 6) UCLA-NUS Executive MBA.

 NUS MBA is accredited by international business school accreditation organisations - AACSB, EQUIS and GMAC.
+In the year 2015, NUS Business School was ranked 31st by Financial Times.
 Learn more.

 The NANYANG MBA is an equally prestigious Singaporean MBA program.
 It is highly ranked in Asia and globally, and it is also the first local MBA program to be accredited by EQUIS (EU) and AACSB.

 The NANYANG MBA is offered at NBS (Nanyang Business School), and it's available in different specialisation tracks - 1) strategy & innovation track and 2) banking & finance track.
 Students who want to achieve an additional MBA can choose from 3 different double degree programs - 1) Nanyang Waseda Double MBA, 2) Nanyang St Gallen Double MBA and 3) Nanyang Essec Double Masters.